AdobeDocs/commerce-admin.en/help/customers/customer-segment-price-rule.md

 ---
-ee_only: true
 title: Customer Segments in Price Rules
-group: customers
+description: Customers Segments can be associated with a cart price rule.
 ---

+{ee-feature}

+# Customer Segments in Price Rules

-A customer segment can be targeted by associating it with a [cart price rule]({% link marketing/price-rules-cart.md %}).
+A customer segment can be targeted by associating it with a [cart price rule](../merchandising-promotions/price-rules-cart.md).

 ![Cart price rule - targeted customer segment]({% link marketing/assets/price-rule-cart-condition-segments.png %}){: .zoom}
 _Targeted Customer Segment_